 6.36.2 Guidance to language users

 In addition to the mitigations defined in TR 24772-1, values delivered to an Ada program from an external device may be checked for validity prior to being used.
 Use the result of the Valid attribute for this purpose.

+Consider using the call Ada.Task_Termination.Set_Dependents_Fallback_Handler to install a handler that will be invoked whenever a task terminates.

 6.37 Fault Tolerance and Failure Strategies [REW]